This page contains affiliate links. Please read our disclosure for more info.

 Budget Hotel in Walking Distance

-On our last trip we stayed at Hotel Mystays Maihama.
+We have stayed at Hotel Mystays Maihama.
 It’s one of the cheapest options in the area (we paid about 15,000 yen/$107) and we thought it was excellent value considering we could walk to DisneySea in 10 minutes and Disneyland in 20 minutes (there’s also a free shuttle at certain times).

 Rooms are nothing fancy but are clean and comfortable with a fridge, kettle, and desk.
 Breakfast is an extra cost so we bought snacks instead.